 - Preheat the pan: Set your oven to 500F, while your oven preheats place your empty cast iron skillet in the oven for 20 minutes.

 - Form the dough: While the pan is preheating, divide the pizza dough in half and use your hands to press dough balls out into a 8×8 or 10×10 inch circles.
 During this process, make sure no part of the dough is too thin to prevent holes from developing.
 Make sure pizza sauce and cheese are prepped and ready to go for topping your dough.

 - (Photo #1) Very carefully remove the hot skillet from oven and place on oven pad or mitt to protect surfaces.
 Then, take a large wad of paper towels or napkins and coat the inside of the skillet with 1-2 Tablespoons of oil.
 Be extra careful during this process as the pan will be very hot.

-- #2 Quickly place dough in hot skillet and form dough into circle to fit pan.
-No need to form crust, it will naturally form on it’s own) and press the edges out.
+- (Photo #2) Quickly place dough in hot skillet and form dough into circle to fit pan.
+No need to form a “crust” – it will naturally rise on its own.

 - Bake for 14-16 minutes uncovered (time may vary since all ovens are slightly different).
 The cheese should be bubbling and slightly browned and crust should be golden.